 PO4.
-Conduct Investigations of Complex Problems: Use research-based knowledge and research methods PSO 1 Use the analytical instruments and techniques to separate, purify and characterize biological compounds
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods PSO 1 Able to design new concepts in the domains of of Microelectronics and Communication Engineering.

 - 1. Apply the need for electrical and electromagnetic signal transmission. - 2.
 Analyze the working principle and characteristics of PN junction diode. - 3.
 Analyze the working principle and characteristics of Bipolar Junction Transistor. - 4.
 Analyze the working principle of PN Junction diode and BJT for designing basic Digital Logic functions. - 5.
-Evaluate the energy conversion needs and working principle of Special purpose electronic devices Articulation Matrix
+Evaluate the energy conversion needs and working principle of Special purpose electronic devices

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-1 2 2 2 1 - - - - - - - - 2 - -
+1 2 2 2 1 2

-2 3 2 3 2 - - - - - - - - 2 - -
+2 3 2 3 2 2

-3 2 3 3 2 - - - - - - - - 2 - -
+3 2 3 3 2 2

-4 2 3 3 2 - - - - - - - - 2 - -
+4 2 3 3 2 2

-5 1 2 3 1 - - - - - - - - 2 - -
+5 1 2 3 1 2